kubernetes/enhancements/keps/sig-node/753-keystone-containers/README.md

 ### Non-Goals
 - Handling Container startup/shutdown ordering for application and sidecar containers.
 - Pod termination by kubelet if sidecar containers have exited (crash).
+There will be no change in pod lifecycle if sidecar container exited.

 <!--
 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion